 Free templates for startups in Sweden.
-Download fair and standardized term sheet, shareholders’ agreement, guide to stock options and more.
+Download fair and standardized term sheet, shareholders’ agreement, employment agreement, guide to stock options and more.

 I, Erik Byrenius, took this initiative to help entrepreneurs focus on running their businesses, instead of spending time and money on unnecessary legal paperwork and negotiations.
 My legal partner Mattias Larsson has been along from the very beginning.

 As an angel investor, I see many term sheets.
 Quite often, they are written with primarily the interests of the investors or the founders in mind.
 This is not the best starting point for a successful relationship!
 Why not start negotiations based on a fair and balanced term sheet instead?
 I’m convinced that this approach long-term will benefit both the company and all shareholders.

-In addition to the investment documents (term sheet, subscription agreement and shareholders’ agreement), I have also created a founders’ agreement, a guide to stock options in Swedish startups and a guide and template for unit economics.
+In addition to the investment documents (term sheet, subscription agreement and shareholders’ agreement), I have also created a founders’ agreement, employment agreements, a guide to stock options in Swedish startups and a guide and template for unit economics.